JoseeWouters/Josee-Wouters/content/blog/css-specificity.md

 ```
 Your title will still be forestgreen, because two class selectors have a higher value than an element and class selector.

-## How to _not_ overwrite specificity
+## How to _not_ override specificity
 Unfortunately, this can get ugly pretty fast.
-If you're working for example with external plugins or add-ons and you need to overwrite those styles, you sometimes need to add multiple class selectors before your specificity is high enough.
+If you're working for example with external plugins or add-ons and you need to override those styles, you sometimes need to add multiple class selectors before your specificity is high enough.
 In those cases, you might want to choose the easy way out and use an ID selector or `!important`, but both options are bad practices.

 An ID can only be used once on a page, it's best to try and use them only if you explicitly need them and in preference, not use them for styling.
-As for `!important`, there is no way to overwrite this other than increasing the specificity of your selectors and even more `!important`.
+As for `!important`, there is no way to override this other than increasing the specificity of your selectors and even more `!important`.

 A third option you should not use for increasing specificity, is using inline styles.
 No matter the specificity in your CSS files, inline styles will always take preference.
-There's only one way to overwrite an inline style and that's with `!important`.
+There's only one way to override an inline style and that's with `!important`.
 See how this can get you in a really messy situation, real quick?

 ## TL;DR
 - An ID selector is more specific than a class selector
 - A class selector is more specific than an element selector
 - The latest ruleset or stylesheet will apply if the specificity is the same
 - Do not use inline styles, !important or ID's to increase specificity
-- Overwriting styles can be hard to maintain
+- Overriding styles can be hard to maintain